rago89/custom-video-player/planning/development-strategy.md

 ### Range update video handler

 - `handlerRangeUpdate.js`:  a handler that sets the range to put slower or faster the video.
-Assigned to **Brain**.

 ### Range update video listener

 - `change-mousemov-handRangUpd.js`: an event that happens when the user click an drag the range bar, it will  put slower or faster the video.
-Assigned to **Brain**

 ## IV.
 Progress video bar

+> Assigned to **Divya**.

 **As a user when play the video web I want to drag the time status bar so that i can move forward or backwards faster  ...**